 Other Tidbits On Eating On Amtrak

 Not all parts of these trains are together for the whole route.

-Only one section of the train will have a dining or sleeper car lounge during a short portion of the trip, and the other half will have a cafe car.
+Only one section of the train will have a dining or sleeper car lounge during the trip, and the other half will have a cafe car.

 Your first or last meal may not be in the dining car and could come from the cafe or a box meal like in the photo.

 Eating On Amtrak Wrap-up